 This is the first installment of a new section for my blog, called #TheGodProject.
 You can read more about the premise behind it here.
+First to feature is the Rosebank Catholic Church.

 They say ‘write what you know’ – so I thought I’d start this project off with Catholicism.
 I was brought up Catholic (I was dragged to Mass by my mother each Sunday, practically kicking and screaming).
 I remember how our parish priest, Fr Kelly, would ensure his lips extracted the very last drop of wine from the chalice after communion.
 Just before wiping the golden cup and putting it away, he’d tip it riiiight back and have a good sluk.
 I also remember him urgently puffing on a cigarette – still in his vestments – the minute he was outside after Mass and shaking people’s hands.